skylabrooks/FinishOutNow/docs/06_Research_and_Reference/01_LEAD_SOURCING_BLUEPRINT.md

 Status: Expired: Abandoned project.

-Filter Requirement: The ingestion query must explicitly filter for Status IN ('Applied', 'Issued') to avoid polluting the database with dead or completed projects.
+Filter Requirement: The ingestion query must explicitly filter for Status IN (*Applied*, *Issued*) to avoid polluting the database with dead or completed projects.

 3.1.2 Spatial Ingestion Strategies
 Fort Worth provides data as both "Points" (FeatureService) and "Tables".

 Recommendation: Use the Table endpoint for bulk ingestion of text attributes (faster, less payload overhead).

 Augmentation: Use the Points endpoint only if the Table endpoint lacks geocoordinates.
 Ingesting GeoJSON allows the application to perform spatial queries, such as "Show all active permits within the Near Southside Medical District."

 3.2 Certificate of Occupancy Integration
 Fort Worth publishes a dedicated CFW Certificates of Occupancy Table.

 Update Frequency: Hourly.

 Data Nuance: Similar to Dallas, this captures business turnover.
 However, Fort Worth’s description fields are often terser.

 Cross-City Normalization: The land_use codes in Fort Worth (e.g., A-2 for Assembly/Restaurants) differ from Dallas codes.
 The Normalization Engine must maintain a lookup table to map standard International Building Code (IBC) occupancy classes (A, B, E, M, R) to user-friendly categories ("Restaurant", "Office", "School", "Retail", "Residential").

 4. The "Golden Hour": Arlington’s Permit Applications Arlington provides a unique competitive advantage: distinct datasets for Permit Applications versus Issued Permits.

 4.1 Capturing Pre-Approval Leads
 Most lead services wait for a permit to be issued.
 By the time a permit is issued, the General Contractor (GC) has likely already selected their primary subcontractors.
 The "Golden Hour" for bidding is during the application phase.

 Dataset: Permit Applications.

 API Type: ArcGIS FeatureService.

-Lifecycle Logic: The City of Arlington explicitly states that "Once a permit has been issued, it will be removed from this dataset and appear in the 'Issued Permits' dataset".
+Lifecycle Logic: The City of Arlington explicitly states that "Once a permit has been issued, it will be removed from this dataset and appear in the *Issued Permits* dataset".

 4.1.2 Ingestion Workflow
 Monitor: Poll the Permit Applications endpoint daily.

 Filter: Target STATUSDESC values like Application Incomplete, In Review, or Payment Pending.

 Alerting: Trigger "Early Bird" alerts to users.
 For example, an architect or expeditor can reach out to an applicant whose status is "Incomplete" to offer assistance in fixing the plans.